Lainfall/win_fresh_install/README.md

 - [Taiga](https://taiga.moe/)

 8_ Install current played game, this will be probably remembered every time that I need a clean install, but no harm to remember.

+---

+### TODO
+- Scripts that downloads installers from step 4_
+- Main script that handles all other scripts